 It’s basically an overview of all tracked domains with options to clone or delete the tracking by clicking on the three dots menu in the upper-right corner of each tracking tab.
 You can switch between desktop and mobile rankings here as well.

-You can create a new tracking here as well.
-Click on the green button or the white box area “Add new tracking”.
+If you want to create a new tracking, click on the green button or on the white box area “Add new tracking”.